Suggester/Documentation/config/approvedsuggestions.md

-# Configuration Element: Suggestion Feed
+# Configuration Element: Approved Suggestion Feed

 ### What is it for?
-The channel where suggestions are sent once they are approved, or directly after submission when the mode is set to `autoapprove`
+The channel where suggestions are sent once they are approved or directly after submission when the mode is set to `autoapprove`.

 ### Usage
 Set up the suggestion feed using `.config suggestions [channel]`

-### Accepted Imputs
+### Accepted Inputs
 Any channel name, ID or #mention

 📝 **Note:** It is recommended to set up a channel that is only used for server suggestions, as it can keep things clean!